 But something else has been happening at the TVA: thanks to Sylvie’s enchantment skills, some of the officers have started to gain access to a series of memories from their very real, forgotten pasts, and they’ve started to ask questions about them.
 Hunter C-20 (Sasha Lane, of American Honey) pays a high price for her newfound knowledge, and Mobius is given vague answers when he tries to enquire about her mental state, which prompts him to question the authenticity of the information he’s been receiving.
 Until Loki and Sylvie return, doing what they do best by “surviving” yet another deadly event, and Mobius’ world is turned upside down.

 What happens next partly reflects our expectations for this episode.
-Loki and Sylvie are taken prisoners, and Mobius is once again put on Loki duty, which calls for more of that Mobius/Loki banter we missed in Episode 3, as well as some wonderful TVA absurdity involving time loops and unwanted memories from the past, which also give Loki much-needed screentime on his own.
+Loki and Sylvie are taken prisoners, and Mobius is once again put on Loki duty, which calls for more of that Mobius/Loki banter we missed in Season 1 Episode 3 of Loki, as well as some wonderful TVA absurdity involving time loops and unwanted memories from the past, which also give Loki much-needed screentime on his own.
 As we expected, both “orphan demigods” are treated with hostility by everyone except for Mobius, even more so when Loki manages to tell his former mentor that his employer has been lying to him, in an epic, powerful moment that immediately has us rooting for him.

 But then, something unexpected happens.
 Not only does Mobius believe him, but he’s profoundly changed by the discovery that he used to have that very same “past, family, and life” he’s been desperately longing for his entire life.
 And so, the roles are suddenly reversed, and Loki goes from survivor to saviour, by providing the agent with the knowledge he lacked, and rescuing him from the oppressive system that has erased his very identity.